rofl0r/bully/README.md

 This is my personal copy of the original bully project.

-The original project has been taken down or removed from public access. this source will be available unless I recieve a take down request.
+This project is not under active development.

 # OVERVIEW